toppev/get-loyalty-app/docs/README.md

 The solution for building versatile loyalty apps easier with a WYSIWYG editor.

-This documentation will be updated later.
-Also, the entire project is still under development.
+This project is no longer maintained.
+Feel free to use this as an example or for your next project :)

 ### [Screenshots](screenshots.md)
 The screenshots are from the development version and will be updated later.